Barn swallows may indeed have evolved alongside humans

 The likely explanation for the population bottleneck seen some 7,700 years ago is that this was a small founder population that adapted to living alongside early human settlements.
 This founder population then increased and diversified as settled agriculture with permanent structures spread geographically, giving relatively isolated breeding populations subject to local environmental pressures and/or genetic drift within those populations.

 Here then we have a genetic evolutionary explanation for the current diversity within the species Hirundo rustica with genetic changes mapping onto known historical changes in their environment, once they adopted a commensal existence with humans, and evidence of a small founder population making that initial adaptive change.
-In fact, in just 7,700 years following this probable founder event, the species had progressed part way to full speciation.
-Some of the subspecies interbreed naturally when they come into contact but others do not due already established barriers to hybridization, yet the genetic diversity across the whole species is still relatively small.
+In fact, in just 7,700 years following this founder event, the species had diversified part way to full speciation.
+Some of the subspecies interbreed naturally when they come into contact, but others do not, due to already established behavioural and geographical barriers to hybridization, yet the genetic diversity across the whole species is still relatively small.

 No comments :